jfmedina05/jfmedina05/README.md

 ---

 ## Experience
-- Information Technology Intern — 1st Source Bank
+- **Information Technology Intern — 1st Source Bank**
+  Worked with SQL and Power BI to analyze customer account behavior, building data-driven insights that informed business and retention strategies.

-- LEAN / Manufacturing Engineering Intern — Lippert
+- **LEAN / Manufacturing Engineering Intern — Lippert**
+  Designed and implemented engineering solutions to improve production efficiency, combining data analysis and system optimization to enhance manufacturing workflows.

-Focused on data-driven decision-making, system optimization, and operational efficiency.
+Focused on data-driven decision-making, system optimization, and real-world engineering impact.

 ---

 ## Leadership
-- Founder and President — SHPE at Indiana University
+- **Founder and President — SHPE at Indiana University**
+  Built and led a chapter focused on expanding access, mentorship, and professional development for underrepresented students in STEM.

-- Founding Class and Vice President of Technical Development — Tau Epsilon Kappa, Beta Chapter
+- **Founding Class and Vice President of Technical Development — Tau Epsilon Kappa, Beta Chapter**
+  Led technical programming and project-based initiatives, helping members develop hands-on experience in engineering and software development.

 Built a chapter impacting 500+ students and collaborating with 20+ organizations.
 ---

 ## Technical Stack